-The Oregon Chapter annually supports about a 22-25 new scholars through proceeds from endowed funds, donors and chapter fundraising.
+The Oregon Chapter annually supports about 22-25 first-year PhD candidates through proceeds from endowed funds, donors and chapter fundraising.
 In November, the Fund Development Committee determines the number of scholar awards to be awarded and in January the Allocations Committee determines how many awards will be designated to each university and program/department.
 Major donors may designate a preferred university.

 The chapter president notifies the universities regarding how many awards will be available for each of the approved programs.
 Each university establishes Scholar Selection Committees for the purpose of managing ARCS Oregon allocation.